alexhanh/chess/README.md

 print_board(board)
 ```

-Checks if F6 is attacked by any of white's pieces (spoiler alert; it is, by the queen we just placed):
+Checks if F6 is attacked by any of white's pieces (spoiler alert: it is, by the queen we just placed):
 ```ruby
 attacked?(board, i(5,5), 1)
 ```